Majorna: Population

 Majorna has traditionally been a typical working class area, with a population of industrial workers and dockers.
 According to Agnes Arpi, the area still has a strong working-class identity.
 She claims that the working class heritage has characterized how the people living in Majorna see themselves, and that people considering themselves as radical and politically aware with an Alternative lifestyle, has moved there over the years because of this.
 This statement is supported by the results in the 2010 Swedish election.
 In the electoral area of Mariaplan (1 of the 13 in Majorna) 25.3 percent of the votes went to the Green Party, 23.9 to the Left Party and 18.6 to the Social Democratic Party.
 The Moderate Party only received 15.1 percent of the votes (compared to the country average of 30.1).
 The numbers are more or less the same in the whole of Majorna.

-Majorna is one of the areas of Gothenburg that are undergoing gentrification, at least symbolically.
+Majorna is one of the areas of Gothenburg that has been described as undergoing gentrification, at least symbolically.